Hisses & Kisses

 As the days passed, they taught each other new things.

-Hisses showed Kisses where to find food.
+Hisses showed Kisses how to find food.

 Kisses showed Hisses how to keep his fur clean.